npm/npmo-docs/troubleshooting/faq.md

 3. Then it will prompt you for license key, enter your license key.

-You can get license key by purchasing npm Enterprise license from [here](https://www.npmjs.com/enterprise/license)
+You can get a license key by purchasing an npm Enterprise license on our [license page](https://www.npmjs.com/enterprise/license)

 ## What's the difference between a scoped package and an unscoped package?